aayushmathur1911/healthcare_data_analytics_project/README.md

 ---

+## ❓ Problem Statement

+Healthcare organizations generate large amounts of data, but extracting meaningful insights from this data is challenging.

+This project aims to analyze patient data to uncover trends in revenue, disease distribution, and treatment costs across multiple cities.

-## 📂 Project Workflow
+## 🔄 Data Analytics Workflow

-1. **Data Creation**
-   - Generated synthetic healthcare dataset using Python
+1. Data Generation using Python

-2. **Data Cleaning & Processing**
+2. Data Cleaning & Feature Engineering
-   - Handled missing values
-   - Created new features (Age Group, Final Bill)

-3. **Data Analysis**
-   - Performed analysis using Pandas & NumPy

-4. **SQL Integration**
-   - Connected processed data to MySQL
-   - Performed queries for filtering and insights

-5. **Data Visualization**
+3. SQL Integration and Query Execution
-   - Built an interactive Power BI dashboard
+4. Data Visualization using Power BI

 ---
+## 🛠️ Tools Used

+- Python (Pandas, NumPy)
+- SQL (MySQL)
+- Power BI

 ## 📊 Dashboard Features